maswiebe/maswiebe.github.io/assets/cook_replication.md

 If the grant-year patent variable is incorrect, this will affect the Table 6 results, which use the grant-year variable.
 Cook doesn't report a robustness check, so I will re-run the Table 6 regressions using application-year patents.
 In fact, this specification seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent applications, and with a lag impact granted patents.

-First, I am able to reproduce Cook's Table 6, using grant-year patents[^2]:
+First, I am able to reproduce Cook's Table 6[^2], using grant-year patents:

 ![](https://michaelwiebe.com/assets/cook_replication/table6a.png){:width="80%"}

 The application-year patent variable is missing in 1940, which reduces the sample size for the robustness check by 1.
-To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote).[^3]
+To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote[^3]).

 Next, I redo Table 6 using application-year patents.

 ![](https://michaelwiebe.com/assets/cook_replication/table6c.png){:width="80%"}

-The results are dramatically different: the negative effect of lynchings and riots disappears, as does the negative effect in 1921.
+The results are dramatically different: the negative effect of lynchings and riots disappears, as does the negative effect in 1921 (attributed to the Tulsa Race Riot).
 If the grant-year patent variable is incorrect and the application-year variable is correct, then the paper's main result is questionable.

 Panel data regressions
 ----------------------

 In Tables 7 and 8, Cook uses state-level panel data over 1870-1940 to run regressions of patents on lynching rates, riots, and segregation laws.
 However, we can immediately see a problem: there are 49 states and 71 years in the data, but only N=430 observations.
-A complete, balanced panel would have at least 37 * 71 = 2627 observations, since the [number of states](https://www.statista.com/statistics/1043617/number-us-states-by-year/) was 37 in 1870, growing to 48 in 1940.
-(I'm not sure why Cook has 49 states, when Alaska wasn't [added](https://en.wikipedia.org/wiki/List_of_U.S._states_by_date_of_admission_to_the_Union) until 1959.)
+A complete, balanced panel would have 3210 observations, as the number of states grows from 38 in 1870 to 49 in 1940 (including DC).
-So as an upper bound estimate, Cook is using 430/2627 = 16% of the full sample.
+So Cook is using 430/3210 = 13% of the full sample.

 And the pattern of missing data is not random.
 Below I plot the number of observations by state and year.